 Under the terms of the License Agreement, the Company is required to pay the Licensors royalties on (a) all Licensed Products (as defined in the License Agreement) sold by Telkonet or its affiliates from July 1, 2020 to December 31, 2024 and (b) all Licensed Products in Telkonet or its affiliates' possession, but not sold, as of December 31, 2024.
 Specifically, the Company is required to pay a royalty fee, calculated quarterly, equal to 3.50% of applicable sales for the period beginning on July 1, 2020 and continuing until December 31, 2021 (the "First Period").
 There was also an upfront payment of \$40,000 that was paid in the fourth quarter of 2020.
-Based on the Company and its affiliates' applicable sales in the three months ended September 30, 2020 and the three months ended December 31, 2020, the royalty fee was approximately \$59,000 for the third quarter of 2020.
-The royalty fees for the remaining quarters in the First Period will be dependent on the Company and its affiliates' sales of applicable products.
-Beginning on July 1, 2022 and continuing until June 30, 2023, the Company is required to pay a quarterly royalty fee equal to 3.75% of applicable sales or \$35,000, whichever is greater.
+Based on the Company and its affiliates' applicable sales for the year ended December 31, 2021 and 2020, the royalty fees were approximately \$127,000 and \$87,000, respectively.
+Beginning on January 1, 2022 and continuing until June 30, 2023, the Company is required to pay a quarterly royalty fee equal to 3.75% of applicable sales or \$35,000, whichever is greater.
 Beginning on July 1, 2023 and continuing until December 31, 2024, the Company is required to pay a royalty fee, calculated quarterly, equal to 4% of applicable sales or \$40,000, whichever is greater.
 Finally, the Company is required to pay a closing payment of \$50,000 no later than January 31, 2025.
-Upon termination of the License Agreement, Telkonet and its affiliates have six months to sell off any unsold inventory of Licensed Products as of date of used inventory of Licensed Products as the Licensed Products are sold, and then pay a final royalty on any such inventory of Licensed Products still unsold after six months.
+Upon termination of the License Agreement, Telkonet and its affiliates have six months to sell off any unsold inventory of Licensed Products as of date of termination, paying the appropriate royalty on a quarterly basis as the Licensed Products are sold, and then pay a final royalty on any such inventory of Licensed Products still unsold after six months.

 The minimum payments required under the License Agreement have been accrued for on the Company's Consolidated Balance Sheet in accordance with GAAP, which specifies that when a liability is probable and the amount can be reasonably estimated, said liability should be recorded in the current reporting period.
-Per the License Agreement, the contractual minimum payments begin on January 1, 2022 and continue until December 31, 2024, thus satisfying both criteria of probable and reasonably estimated.
+Per the License Agreement, the contractual minimum payments begin on January 1, 2022 and continue until December 31, 2024, thus satisfying both criteria of probable and reasonably estimable.
 Accordingly, a long-term liability was recorded representing the sum of those contractual minimums.
-As of December 31, 2020, the Company had a current liability of approximately \$28,000, included in accounts payable and a non-current liability of \$500,000 included in accrued royalties - long-term recorded on its Consolidated Balance Sheet.
-The corresponding expense was recorded in the selling, general and administrative line of the Consolidated Statements of Operations.
+As of December 31, 2021, the Company had a current liability of approximately \$166,000, which \$26,000 is included in accounts payable and \$140,000 in other accrued liabilities (See Note F - Current Accrued Liabilities for further breakdown of accrued liabilities), along with a non-current liability of \$360,000 included in accrued royalties - long-term recorded on its Consolidated Balance Sheet.

 All quarterly payments are due within thirty days of the end of the relevant three-month period (with the exception of the payment for the quarter ended September 30, 2020, which was due by December 31, 2020).
-In the event (a) the Company fails to make the payments and provide the statements required under the License Agreement and such breach is not cured within thirty days of written notice from the Licensors and (b) the Licensors elect not to terminate the License Agreement, the Licensers are entitled to an immediate and accelerated payment of any remaining payments due under the License Agreement.
+In the event (a) the Company fails to make the payments and provide the statements required under the License Agreement and such breach is not cured within thirty days of written notice from the Licensors and (b) the Licensors elect not to terminate the License Agreement, the Licensors are entitled to an immediate and accelerated payment of any remaining payments due under the License Agreement.
 In addition to the payment terms described above, the License Agreement contains representations and warranties and other provisions customary to agreements of this nature.